phillipivan/companion-module-peavy-ratc/companion/HELP.md

 ### Actions

-Most actions require refernce to a control alias.
+Most actions require reference to a control alias.
 The module will auto query and build a drop down list of the control aliases upon connection.
 You may enter a custom alias if working offline.
 Refer to Peavy's External Control User Guide for further details.

 All control aliases in use are added to the default change group so they can be polled periodically.
 If you use a variable without an associated action, you should manually add it to the default control group.